Tornadoes of 2021: December 15 (United States)

 On the warm side of the system, an intense derecho struck areas of the Midwest, including Kansas, Nebraska, Iowa, Wisconsin, and Minnesota.
-In Russell, Kansas, wind gusts measured at 100 mph blew roofs off homes and uprooted trees while Lincoln Airport in Lincoln, Nebraska measured peak winds of 93 mph.
+In Russell, Kansas, wind gusts measured at 100 mph blew roofs off homes and uprooted trees while Lincoln Airport in Lincoln, Nebraska, measured peak winds of 93 mph.
 At least 57 hurricane-force wind reports were received by the National Weather Service, signaling the most prolific wind event in the United States dating back to at least 2004.
-A semi-truck on US 151 near Walford, Iowa was blown over, ejecting and fatally injuring the driver who was not wearing a seatbelt.
+A semi-truck on US 151 near Walford, Iowa, was blown over, ejecting and fatally injuring the driver who was not wearing a seatbelt.
 The derecho was also a prolific tornado producer with dozens of tornado touchdowns being confirmed in Nebraska, Iowa, Minnesota, and Wisconsin, including several strong tornadoes in the Omaha metropolitan area and across Guthrie, Greene, and Webster counties in Iowa.
-Although none of the tornadoes exceeded EF2 intensity, 33 of the tornadoes were given this rating.
+Although none of the tornadoes exceeded EF2 intensity, 33 of the tornadoes were given this rating, which was 10 more than the amount of EF2+ tornadoes that occurred in the outbreak a few days prior.
 One EF2 tornado struck Columbus, Nebraska, causing minor to heavy damage to homes, snapping power lines, and damaging trees.
 It was the only tornado of the event to cause casualties as two people were injured.
 The tornado outbreak set a new record for the most tornadoes to hit Iowa in a single day with 61, far exceeding the previous record of 35 tornadoes set on August 31, 2014.
 Additionally, 21 of the tornadoes in Iowa were rated EF2 which beat the previous record of 16 EF2/F2 or greater tornadoes set on June 7, 1984.
 Prior to this event, there had only been five December tornadoes in Iowa, all in southeast Iowa.
 This outbreak also marked the first time that tornadoes were recorded in Minnesota in the month of December.
-Additionally, it was the first time since record keeping began in 1986 that the National Weather Service Forecast Office in Sioux Falls, South Dakota had to issue both severe thunderstorm and tornado warnings during the month of December, with 6 and 8 issued, respectively.
+Additionally, it was the first time since record keeping began in 1986 that the National Weather Service Forecast Office in Sioux Falls, South Dakota, had to issue both severe thunderstorm and tornado warnings during the month of December, with 6 and 8 issued, respectively.
 All of the severe storms took place in their coverage area in northwest Iowa.
 Total damage from the tornado outbreak amounted to at least $16.6 million in damage.
 Although the tornadoes were not as intense as the ones produced by the outbreak a few days prior, this event produced the most total confirmed tornadoes ever recorded in a December outbreak, with 120 in total.
 Ultimately, this became one of the largest single-day tornado outbreaks–in terms of number of confirmed tornadoes–in recorded history.
 Temperatures behind the derecho also dropped tremendously across the region, leading to light snow that was accompanied by strong winds.
 This triggered the first issuance of snow squall warnings by the National Weather Service Forecast Office in Hastings, Nebraska.
 As a whole, the event caused seven total deaths and at least $1.8 billion in damage.